FloatTech/uwu/README.md

 > [!NOTE]
 > - **The font required additional licensing.
 Please go to the [LETS Website](https://lets.fontworks.co.jp/) for more information.**
-> - The creator of these logos is Lipraty.
+> - The creators of the logo are Jiang-Red and fumiama.
 Copyright is not fully relinquished.
 > - You CAN'T use this logo for commercial purposes.
 > - The FloatTech organization and its members have the right to use this logo for any purpose.(Except for the font.)